showell/elm-py/articles/AboutDict.md

       False
 ~~~

 Fair enough.
-But what about lists that actually have elements?
+But let's cover the much more interesting case
+of non-empty dicts.

 ## Dict is a binary tree